skypjack/entt/README.md

     auto registry = entt::DefaultRegistry<Components...>{args...};
     ```

-  That is, you must provide the whole list of components to be registered with the default registry.
+  That is, users must provide the whole list of components to be registered with the default registry.

 * By using directly the `Registry` class: